vivian-mca/javascript-codecademy-projects/Mysterious Organism/README.md

 ### About

+This project is part of the JavaScript Syntax II Module.
+It is the culmination of learning JavaScript syntax for arrays, loops, objects, and iterators.
 Instead of a step-by-step tutorial, this project contains a series of open-ended requirements which describe the project to be built.

 ### Project Goals